Sleep improves athletic performance!

 • Positive effects of sleep include improvements in speed, endurance, motor skills and coordination.

-• Sport and sleep have a special interaction, so that the right balance between training and sleep is crucial for performance.
+• Sport and sleep have a special interaction, so the right balance of training and sleep is crucial for performance.

 Greetings and see you soon!